-The automation work line takes place under 'trunk/Scripts' directory structure.
-Here is developed the centos-art.sh script, a bash script specially designed to automate most frequent tasks inside CentOS Artwork Repository.
+The practical view can be found through centos-art.sh script, a bash script specially designed to automate most frequent tasks inside CentOS Artwork Repository.
+The centos-art.sh script is stored in 'trunk/Scripts' directory structure and is there where the main development for centos-art.sh script takes place.
 Basically, the centos-art.sh script is divided in several functionalities that perform specific tasks inside the repository.
 Such functionalities relay on repository organization to work as expected.